DedUndead/abb-vent-control/embedded/README.md

 # Overview

-Pictures and general description of the project is provided in root folder.
+General description of the project is provided in root folder.

 The system consists of several components:
 * ABB Frequency Controller simulator (Arduino)